rinaldodev/calendars-sync-for-google-calendars/README.md

 Selected events will be copied from the source calendar to the target calendar.

-## Advantages over other solutions
+## Advantages

-- Lightweight synchonization by using incremental sync
-- Better performance and quota management by using batch requests
+- Lightweight synchonization by using incremental sync and batch requests
 - Easily customizable by changing constant values
-- Well documented and logged - easy to make your own changes
+- Well documented and logged - easy to add your own changes and debug

+And more:
 - Hability to run from any Google account
 - Respect notifications settings by not recreating events everytime
 - Copy only relevant events by using the default opinionated filters